 What is an Expense Ratio?

 An expense ratio is simply the yearly cost of investing in a mutual fund, index fund, or exchange traded fund (ETF).
 In other words, it is the annual fee that all funds or ETFs charge their shareholders.
-That fee is used to pay for the ongoing cost of operating the fund which includes paying people to choose the fund’s investments, overhead administrative costs, and depending on the company, it covers the costs of marketing the fund to potential investors.
+That fee is used to pay for the ongoing cost of operating the fund which includes paying people to choose the fund’s investments, overhead administrative costs, and depending on the company, it covers the operational and maintenance costs of marketing the fund to potential investors.

 Boring stuff done.